 In Bareilly, the artisans have been well established for many generations.
 They live in scattered villages in the area around the town of Bareilly.
 Many are conservative Muslims, so women are often discouraged from leaving the home or mixing with people outside their immediate family.
 Contractors travel from house to house to deliver samples and orders and collect completed work.
-We found that this put them the ideal position to introduce our project to the homeworkers and explain how it could help them improve working conditions.
+We found that this put them the ideal position to introduce our indiastat.com/socialandwelfareschemes/27/stats.aspx This is not intended as a comprehensive list of government services project to the homeworkers and explain how it could help them improve working conditions.